phamandy300/PantryTracker/README.md

-Sure!
-Here’s a README template based on the tasks you’ve completed:
+Here’s the updated README with your dependencies:

 ---

 # Inventory Management Website

 A modern inventory management application built with Next.js and Material UI.
-This project includes a Firebase backend for data storage, a responsive frontend design, and advanced features like image classification using the GPT Vision API.
+This project includes a Firebase backend for data storage, a responsive frontend design, and advanced features like image recognition using TensorFlow.js.

 ## Features